 The interviewer wants to know how you would use the technology to benefit the organization.
-Talk about ways in which technology would help you increase the company’s productivity.
+Talk about ways technology would help you increase the company’s productivity.

 “Technology has been of great help to business and other organizations globally.
-It helps in ensuring efficiency, accuracy, durability, etc. I would use mails to communicate with the members of my department since it is one of the professional ways of communicating.
+It helps in ensuring efficiency, accuracy, durability, etc. I would use emails to communicate with the members of my department since it is one of the professional ways of communicating.
 I would also use automated replies on any inquiries that need to be attended to and avoid delays in response.
-I would also use technology to ensure accuracy since there is software that can help you with that.
+I would also use technology to ensure accuracy since the software can help you with that.
 Lastly, I would use technology to monitor the performance of every employee in my department.
 This will increase the company’s productivity.”

-14. Which Are Your Top Applications And Software That You Would Use In Your Role?
+14. Which Are Your Top Applications And Software Would You Use In Your Role?